bgamari/ghc-wiki-import/commentary/compiler/cmm-type.md

 General `GlobalRegs` numbers are decimal integers, see the `parseInteger` function in [compiler/utils/StringBuffer.lhs](/trac/ghc/browser/ghc/compiler/utils/StringBuffer.lhs).
 The remainder of the `GlobalReg` constructors, from `Sp` to `BaseReg` are lexical tokens exactly like their name in the data type; `PicBaseReg` does not have a lexical token since it is used only inside the NCG.
+See [Position Independent Code and Dynamic Linking](commentary/position-independent-code) for an in-depth description of PIC implementations in the NCG.